Workshop on Empirical Methods in Intellectual Property

-The roundtable is intended to give scholars engaging in empirical and experimental studies of IP a chance to receive feedback on their work at an early stage in their research.
-Accordingly, the roundtable will be limited to a small cohort of scholars discussing projects that are still in their developmental stages.
-Projects that will have substantially begun data collection by the time of the roundtable are inappropriate.
+The first day of the workshop is intended to give scholars engaging in empirical studies of IP a chance to receive feedback on their work at an early stage in their research.
+Projects using any variety of empirical methods, including experimental methods and qualitative methods, are welcome.
+Ideal projects for the workshop are in their developmental stages where substantial data collection has not begun.
 Pilot data collection is, however, appropriate.

-The roundtable will be organized around a modest number of projects.
-Each project presenter will be expected to circulate a description of the project of no more than 10 pages by March 22.
+To ensure substantial individualized feedback, the workshop will be organized around a modest number of developmental projects.
 Each project will be assigned to an expert commenter and will be allotted 45 minutes of discussion by the attendees.

-We welcome applications from scholars in the social sciences and law.
+We welcome applications to present on the first day of the workshop from scholars in social science departments, business schools, and law schools.
 Domestic travel and lodging support for presenters will be provided.

 To apply to present at the workshop, please email wemip2025@law.northwestern.edu with the following information: